hjpbarcelos/gd-wrapper/README.md

  *                                                           v
  *                                                         1080 px
  */
-$margin = new FixedMargin(100); // --> same margin for both sides
+$padding = new FixedPadding(100); // --> same padding for both sides
-// To use different vertical and horizontal margins: new FixedMargin(100, 200) --> 100 px on vert. and 200 horiz.
+// To use different vertical and horizontal paddings: new FixedPadding(100, 200) --> 100 px on vert. and 200 horiz.
-// To use 4 different margins: new FixedMargin(100, 200, 50, 80) --> top, right, bottom, left
+// To use 4 different paddings: new FixedPadding(100, 200, 50, 80) --> top, right, bottom, left
-$cropMode = new CropFromEdges($margin);
+$cropMode = new CropFromEdges($padding);
 $crop->execute($objResource2);

-/* ... or it can be done with proportional margins.
+/* ... or it can be done with proportional paddings.
  * The proportion will be relative to the original image dimensions.
  *
  * Imagine this: